pyeventsourcing/eventsourcing/README.md

         self.tricks.append(trick)
 ```

-Run the test with the default "in-memory" persistence module.
+Run tests with the default "in-memory" persistence module.

 ```python
 test()
 ```

-To use the application with a real database, configure with environment variables.
+Configure environment variables to run the application with a real database.

 ```python
 import os